mferrel/scraper/README.md

 This app scrapes current articles from the Buzzfeed homepage and returns a list of their headlines and subheaders.
 Users can:
 * click the "Scrape New Articles" button to return fresh headlines on the homepage

-* click the "Clear Articles" to clear the scrape
+* click the "Clear Articles" button to clear the scrape

  * click the "Save Article" button accompanying each link to save an article to the "Saved Articles" page